When it comes to addressing insomnia causes and solutions, there are things you can do at home to help yourself. Sleep experts recommend:

 - Sleep study.
 If the reason for your problem is not clear, or you show symptoms of another disorder like sleep apnea, you may be asked to stay overnight in a sleep center.
-You will undergo tests that study your body while sleeping.
+You will undergo tests that study your body and status of its systems, while sleeping.

 Be the first to let Hello Doctor know your thoughts!